crunchdao/crowdsourced-investment-research/paper/paper.md

             \item Model 2: 800 * 0.02 * 1.0 = 16
             \item Model 3: 500 * 0.03 * 0.05 = 7.5
 		\end{itemize}
+    \item Payout distribution to stakers (Model 2 example)
+    	\begin{itemize}
+        	\item Total payouts for Model 2 = 16
+        	\item Num Supporters = 3 (say)
+            \item Num Heroes = 1 (always)
+            \item Hero Stake = 50 ; Supporters stake: 250 * 3 = 750 (assuming each supporter stakes 250 each)
+            \item Hero commission (irrespective of Hero stake) = 25\% (to be chosen by Hero)
+            \item Commission going to Hero upfront = 16 * 0.25 = 4
+            \item Remaining Payouts : 16 - 4 = 12
+            \item 12 is distributed to all Supporters + Hero based on their stake
+            \item Hero gets : $\frac{50}{800}$ * 12
+            \item Each supporter gets: $\frac{250}{800}$ * 12
+            \item Hero commision is in addition to Hero stake payouts.
+Both are necesssary beacuse Hero commission will lead to competition among Heros to provide best service at lowest commission to attract supporters; and Stake payouts are necessary as they will indicate to the supporters that the Hero has skin in the game and is willing to lose money if performs badly
         \end{itemize}
+\end{itemize}
 Note: Spearman Correlation is a metric that can be used as a starting point.
 The performance metric will need to be evaluated periodically whether it benefits the Fund performance.

+\emph{Query on discord: Are both Fineprints 2 and 3 needed?}

+- Short Answer, Yes.
+- Fineprint 3 is needed to disincentivise modellers submitting similar predictions.
+- Fineprint 2 is needed to avoid over allocation of capital in a few models.
+Say over the last month a model gives outsized returns with high originality, then supporters may unsuspectingly want to switch their stakes on this model (which might be highly volatile and detrimental for future rounds).
+This will unwantedly lead to over allocation in a single model.
+Hence, having a stake cap on models will be useful.
+The amount of stakecap can be reviewed from time to time.

 Alpha provider scheme is more nuanced because:

 1. Providers may not want to give away their new feature for everyone to use.